Table of Contents Show

 1.4.
 Capitol Reef National Park

-Although it is probably the least well-known of Utah national parks, it is unquestionably one of the best.
+Although it is probably the least well-known, it is unquestionably one of the best.
 There are no crowds, plenty of scenery, and a small town (Torrey) nestled against the park with restaurants and niceties that will surprise you.

 There are numerous excellent day hikes and truly extraordinary stargazing opportunities.